Anonymous-Academic/AdvLesionMix/ReadMe.md

 * (3) modify the path in `utils.py` to the dataset folders.

 ### Training
-* Extract the pre-trained CycleGAN weights
+* Extract the pre-trained CycleGAN weights:
 ```
 cd CycleGan_weights/weights
 cat netG_A2B_part_* > netG_A2B.tar.gz